Luigi Datome: Fenerbahçe (2015–2020)

 On 14 July 2015, Datome signed a two-year contract with the Turkish club Fenerbahçe.
 In his first season with the team, Datome won the Turkish Cup with a 67–65 win over Darüşşafaka.
 Fenerbahçe also reached the final game of the 2016 Euroleague Final Four, but fell short of winning the EuroLeague championship, after an overtime 96–101 loss to CSKA Moscow.
 Over 29 EuroLeague games, he averaged 12.4 points and 4.4 rebounds per game.
 At the end of the season, Fenerbahçe also won the Turkish League championship.

 On 5 July 2017, Datome signed a three-year contract extension with Fenerbahçe.
 In 2017–18 EuroLeague, Fenerbahçe made it to the 2018 EuroLeague Final Four, its fourth consecutive Final Four appearance.
 Eventually, they lost to Real Madrid with 80–85 in the final game.
 Over 35 EuroLeague games, he averaged 9.6 points, 3.4 rebounds and 1.1 assists per game.

-On 2 July 2019, Datome signed another contract extension with the Turkish club through the 2021-22 season.
+On 2 July 2019, Datome signed another contract extension with the Turkish club through the 2021–22 season.
 On 30 June 2020, Datome and the Turkish club parted ways after five quite successful seasons.

-Olimpia Milano (2020–present)
+Olimpia Milano (2020–2023)

 On 30 June 2020, Datome signed with Olimpia Milano of the Lega Basket Serie A (LBA).
+On July 7, 2023, Datome announced his retirement from professional basketball after the 2023 FIBA World Cup.
+Subsequently, in October, Datome was inducted into the Olimpia Milano Hall of Fame along with six other players associated with the Armani era.